tarantool/doc/doc/2.1/reference/reference_lua/swim.rst

         :param table cfg: description of the member

-        The cfg table may have the same components as in the description of :ref:`swim_object:cfg() <swim-cfg>`.
+        The cfg table has two mandatory components, uuid and uri, which have the same format as uuid and uri in the table for :ref:`swim_object:cfg() <swim-cfg>`.
-        The only ones that matter are uuid and uri, which are mandatory.

         :return: true if member is added
         :return: nil, err if an error occurred. err is an error object